 - Shelling (with automatic, semi-automatic or manual machines)

 - Peeling (drying shelled nuts, automatic or manual peeling)

 - Packing (weighing, vacuum sealing)

-The main advantage of the leading cashew nuts processors (Vietnam, India and Brazil) is the large-scale production with the usage of automatic equipment.
+The main advantage of the leading cashew nuts processors (such as Vietnam) is the large-scale production with the usage of automatic equipment.
 Currently, shelling capacity in Africa is limited because of the prevailing usage of manual (hand- or pedal-operated) shelling machines.
 Usually, one worker can cut up to 40 kg in nuts per daily shift, while processing capacities of automatic machines can go over 100 kg per hour.

 On the European market, cashew nut kernels are mainly used as a roasted and salted snack.
 Recently, cashew nut has also become popular as an ingredient in confectionary and other food processing industries, being used in cookies, fruit and nut snacks, breakfast cereals, as butter, as a topping on ice cream and in sauces and condiments.